department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 ## Examples

-### Default state
+### Default

-{% include component-example.html alt="The default state of file upload." file="/images/patterns/ask-users-for/files/file-upload-input.png" caption="File upload in the default state before a user has interacted with the upload button." %}
+{% include component-example.html alt="The default state of file upload." file="/images/patterns/ask-users-for/files/0955-default.png" caption="File upload in the default state before a user has interacted with the upload button." class="x2" %}

-### Loading state
+### Loading

 {% include component-example.html alt="The loading state of file upload." file="/images/patterns/ask-users-for/files/file-upload-loading.png" caption="The loading state of file upload uses the Progress bar - Activity component to give feedback to the user that the system is uploading their file." width="50%" %}

-### Review state
+### Review

-{% include component-example.html alt="The review state of file upload." file="/images/patterns/ask-users-for/files/file-upload-review.png" caption="The review state of file upload includes a card with the file name and an option to delete the file." width="50%" %}
+{% include component-example.html alt="The review state of file upload." file="/images/patterns/ask-users-for/files/0955-review.png" caption="The review state of file upload includes a card with the file name and an option to delete the file." class="x2" %}

+#### Review with PDF password option

+{% include component-example.html alt="The review state of file upload with an option of providing a password to a file." file="/images/patterns/ask-users-for/files/0955-pdf-password-added.png" caption="The review state of file upload can allow a user to provide a password to a password-protected file." class="x2" reverse="true" %}

+### Delete

+{% include component-example.html alt="The delete state of file upload." file="/images/patterns/ask-users-for/files/0955-modal-detail.png" caption="The review state of file upload includes a card with the file name and an option to delete the file." class="x2" %}

 ## How to design and build